 The Democracy Amendment

-While most people assume the U.S. already has a democratic form of government, such misinformation only serves the interests of corrupt elected officials and lobbyists who write the bills that most members of congress do not even read before they vote to approve them, which allows the lobbyists to run the Congress like a house of prostitution.
+The Democracy Amendment that is posted on the DemocracyAmendmentUSA.net website would transfer political power from the lobbyists and two political parties to the majority of U.S. Citizens, which is the "trigger mechanism" for implementing a Solar Hydrogen Economy because it would make lobbying and bribery by corporations illegal.
+While most people assume the U.S. already has a democratic form of government, such misinformation only serves the interests of corrupt elected officials and lobbyists who write the bills that most members of congress do not even read before they vote to approve them.

 Utopia or Oblivion